seanivore/non-bio-life/UP_NEXT.md

 - [ ] The homepage for this kind of site probably should have the site map.
 - [ ] What should we call the README in each section?
 - [ ] The other standalone pages can all be linked from the homepage or about page.

+## Be Token Conscious

+Some tips we've been gathering over the past week or so.

+- We keep losing the conversation in the middle of working
+  1. Write Python scripts directly to artifact instead of in conversation embeds first
+  2. Make changes to script as needed by editing the artifact or
+  3. To make changes directly to a file, first `read_file` and identify where to make changes, then `edit_file`
+  4. Read files Sean provides to Project Knowledge there INSTEAD of using `read_file` on paths which uses tokens
+- Add an update to Memory MCP project updates at milestones
+- We will likely not get enough notice to wrap things up so we should keep things organized as we go.